PySimpleGUI/PySimpleGUI/readme.md

 Use these Popups instead of making  a custom window to get one data value, call the Popup input function to get the item from the user.
 If you find the parameters are unable to create the kind of window you are looking for, then it's time for you to create your own window.
 ### PopupGetText
-Use this Popup to get a line of text from the user.<br>
+Use this Popup to get a line of text from the user.

 ```
 PopupGetText(message,The message you wish to display with the input field
 		default_text='', Text to initially fill into the input field